-The rough diamond business has ten annual cycles, approximately one every five weeks.
-In each cycle, De Beers, and now other miners as well, supply rough diamonds to the market.
+The rough diamond business has ten annual sales cycles, approximately one every five weeks.
+In each sales cycle, De Beers, and now other miners as well, supply rough diamonds to the market.

 Often the large diamond miners hold their sales during the same week – if not, then during the week before or after the De Beers Sight week.
 These miners include ALROSA, Rio Tinto and Dominion.
 Together with De Beers, they are the four largest diamond miners.